vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 Mr. Trump was last seen being ushered by Secret Service to Pedro's Cantina for Morrisey karaoke night, where he received a standing ovation for his spirited but plaintive rendition of The Smith's _Este Hombre Encantador (This Charming Man)_.

-- Life Imitates Art Department: Georgia Satellites' lead singer Dan Baird has been accused of sexual misconduct by his girlfriend/aspiring fiancé with claims that although she explained to him, in no uncertain terms, "You ain't git no huggy an' no kissy 'til I get me a weddin' rang," he nevertheless began to huggy and kissy without first giving her a weddin' rang.
+- Life Imitates Art Department: Georgia Satellites' lead singer Dan Baird has been accused of sexual misconduct by his girlfriend/aspiring fiancé with claims that although she explained to him, in no uncertain terms, "You ain't git no huggy an' no kissy 'til I get me a weddin' rang," he nevertheless began to huggy and kissy without first givin' her a weddin' rang.
 Mr. Baird received sage counsel from ZZ Top frontman Billy Gibbons, who advised, "Oh Lord, take it downtown.
 You're just lookin' for some tush." #MeeTew